and-fm/andfm-frontpage/src/md/faq.md

-## What is AND?
+## What is and.fm?

 We are creating an industry leading music distribution platform.
 Delivering maximum value at reasonable costs without artificial limits.

 ## How can I sign up?

-We're invite only for now while we grow, but you can register your interest on the homepage.
+We're invite only for now while we grow, but you can sign up to our [waitlist](https://and.fm/waitlist).

-## Who runs AND?
+## Who runs and.fm?

 Aaron, Nick and Dave.
 Between us we have a wealth of experience designing & building software.
 Aaron & Nick have ran record labels, and Dave produces music.